 SCIENCE

-We investigate animal movement ecology, growth, condition and diet, primarily through the analysis of chemical markers in archival tissues (e.g. fish otoliths & eye lenses, cephalopod beaks).
-Method development is a large part of what we do, using in situ validation experiments to understand how different markers reflect diet or ambient conditions (e.g. salinity, temperature, pollution, oxygen levels).
-Where chemical gradients exist in nature, such as across the salinity gradient, we can use these chemical signatures to reveal animal movement and experiences.
-Other markers reveal physiological condition, allowing us to link environmental conditions to fitness in natural settings, allowing us to predict how climate change and other stressors will influence species distributions, productivity and resilience.
+The Sturrock lab investigates animal movement ecology, growth, condition and diet, primarily through the analysis of chemical markers in biochronologies or archival tissues (e.g. fish otoliths & eye lenses, cephalopod beaks).
+We combine application with method development, using in situ validation experiments to understand how different markers reflect diet or ambient conditions (e.g. salinity, temperature, pollution, oxygen levels).
+Where chemical gradients exist in nature, such as across the salinity gradient, we use the chemical signatures recorded in animals tissues to reveal their movements and experiences.
+Other tissue markers reveal physiological condition, allowing us to link environmental conditions to fitness in natural settings, to predict how climate change and other stressors will influence species distributions, productivity and resilience.

 OUTREACH

-Sturrock and her lab members are passionate about public engagement and can often been found talking about their science at school visits, blogs, radio and outreach events such as Pint of Science.
+The Sturrock Lab is passionate about public engagement and can often been found talking about their science at school visits, blogs, radio and outreach events such as Pint of Science.
 In 2024, Sturrock joined an expert panel at the Harwich Electric Palace to discuss the launch of XTrillion, a documentary highlighting the issues around plastic pollution in the ocean.
 In 2020-2024 Sturrock co-led an international working group focused on marine connectivity, organising a variety of workshops, training schools and supporting two related conferences (ICES & iMarCo).
-In July 2024, the Sturrock Lab organised.a symposium and workshop at the University of Essex - All About the Bass - and subsequently developed the Bass Information Hub to facilitate data sharing and citizen science opportunities to support bass monitoring.
-Also in 2024, Sturrock designed an educational activity tool called The Wheel of Misfortune for the British Science Festival to demonstrate the dangers faced by juvenile fish and to encourage the restoration and protection of coastal nursery habitats.
-In 2023, the Sturrock lab ran the FSBI Symposium Fish Habitat Ecology in a Changing Climate at the University of Essex in collaboration with Cefas.
-Over the course of the week they made a short film - Reasons for Optimism - and co-created an art exhibition Connecting Shoals with Professor Leanne Hepburn.
+In July 2024, the Sturrock Lab organised.a symposium and workshop at the University of Essex along with the Bass Angling Sportfishing Society - All About the Bass - and subsequently developed the Bass Information Hub to facilitate data sharing and citizen science opportunities to support bass monitoring.
+In 2023, the Sturrock lab ran the FSBI Symposium Fish Habitat Ecology in a Changing Climate at the University of Essex in collaboration with Cefas, from which she created a short film - Reasons for Optimism - and co-created an art exhibition Connecting Shoals with Professor Leanne Hepburn.
 In 2022, Drs Sturrock and Aldred created the Ocean Travellers exhibit to show at the First Light Festival in Lowestoft and the Royal Society Summer Science Exhibition.
-For this, Sturrock directed a 'Lightning Lecture' about the methods used to track animals in the sea, and designed a video game to highlight the perils faced by migratory animals, entitled The Maze of Misfortune.
-In 2023, Sturrock contributed towards an animation about marine connectivity, had the video game translated into seven languages and combined both activities into a Teacher Pack to teach this important ecological phenomenon to school children (https://www.sea-unicorn.com/education-and-outreach).
+For this, Sturrock directed a 'Lightning Lecture' about the methods used to track animals in the sea, and designed a video game to highlight the perils faced by migratory animals, called The Maze of Misfortune.
+In 2023, Sturrock contributed towards a cartoon animation about marine connectivity and had the video game translated into seven languages, then combined both into a Teacher Pack to support broader learning around this important ecological phenomenon.
+In 2024, the team resurrected the Ocean Travellers Exhibit at the British Science Festival and Sturrock added in a new 'circus style' activity called The Wheel of Misfortune to demonstrate the dangers faced by juvenile fish and encourage public support for cleaning up and protecting these key coastal nursery habitats.

-In terms of media coverage, Luke Harrison and Dr Sturrock's 2021 paper on the large mismatch between the seafood we catch vs. eat in the UK resulted in articles in the Guardian and Sturrock being interviewed on the BBC news.
+In terms of media coverage, a recent paper on the large mismatch between the seafood we catch vs. eat in the UK resulted in articles in the Guardian and Sturrock being interviewed on the BBC news.
 In 2023, Sturrock was interviewed with Ford Engineer Sarah Haslam MBE on BBC Essex radio about Women in STEM and by Professor Jules Pretty for a podcast entitled Sea Changes - Louder than Words.
-Sturrock's latest work probing Atlantic salmon eyes and ears to understand their declines is of interest given their recent change of IUCN status in the UK to 'endangered', while Sturrock's 2020 paper about decreasing salmon diversity and her 2019 paper about trucking of hatchery salmon were featured as a NOAA newstory, by Oceanographic Magazine, and by the Salmon Science Network.
-Sturrock also wrote a series of California Water Blogs about salmon migration patterns and hatchery practices.
-In 2019, she was featured in an art-science collaboration with Tamar Assaf entitled Hanging by a Thread about the fragile future of Californian salmon in the face of climate change and increasing water scarcity.
-Back in 2015, Sturrock's early work showing the influence of physiology on otolith chemistry (so called 'sex surveillance') also garnered media attention.
+Her Royal Society Ocean Travellers Lightning Lecture and interview on Summer Science Live has had 6-8k views.
+Sturrock's latest work probing Atlantic salmon eyes and ears to understand their declines is of interest given their recent change of IUCN status in the UK to 'endangered', while Sturrock's 2020 paper about decreasing salmon diversity and her 2019 paper about trucking of hatchery salmon were featured as a NOAA newstory and covered by Oceanographic Magazine, High Country News and the Salmon Science Network.
+Sturrock has also written a number of California Water Blogs (14.6k subscribers) about salmon migration patterns, hatchery practices and dam management.
+In 2019, she was featured in an art-science collaboration with Tamar Assaf entitled Hanging by a Thread about the fragile future of Californian salmon in the face of climate change and water scarcity.
+In 2015, Sturrock's early work showing the influence of physiology on otolith chemistry garnered attention for its potential to be used for fish 'sex surveillance'.